manuu-r/trashmapr/README.md

-# TrashMapR
+# TrashMapr

-TrashMapR is a Google Cloud–native system designed for crowdsourcing and visualizing trash locations.
+TrashMapr is a google cloudrun system designed for crowdsourcing and visualizing trash locations.
 Users can upload images of litter via a mobile app, and the data is processed and displayed on a public web-based heatmap.

 ## Documentation

 This document provides a high-level overview.
 For more detailed information, please refer to the documentation in the `docs` folder:

-- **[Architecture](docs/Architecture.md)**: A detailed explanation of the system architecture, components, and data flows, including Mermaid diagrams.
+- **[Architecture](docs/Architecture.md)**: A detailed explanation of the system architecture, components, and data flows, including diagrams.
 - **[API and Data Flow](docs/API_FLOW.md)**: A description of the API endpoints and the sequence of events for major operations.
 - **[Deployment Guide](docs/DEPLOYMENT.md)**: Instructions for deploying the system to Google Cloud Platform.
 - **[Local Setup and Testing](docs/LOCAL_SETUP.md)**: A guide for setting up and running the system on a local machine for development and testing.